Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Abstract

 \section{Abstract}

 The legacy of solar neutrinos suggests that large neutrino detectors should be sited underground.
-However, to instead go underwater bypasses the need to move mountains, allowing much larger contained water \v{C}erenkov detectors.
-Reaching a scale of $\sim 5$ Megatons, the size of the proposed Deep-TITAND, would permit observations of ``mini-bursts'' of neutrinos from supernovae in the nearby universe on a yearly basis.
+However, to instead go underwater bypasses the need to move mountains, allowing much larger water \v{C}erenkov detectors.
+We show that reaching a detector mass scale of $\sim 5$ Megatons, the size of the proposed Deep-TITAND, would permit observations of neutrino ``mini-bursts'' from supernovae in nearby galaxies on a roughly yearly basis, and we develop the immediate qualitative and quantitative consequences.
 Importantly, these mini-bursts would be detected over backgrounds without the need for optical evidence of the supernova, guaranteeing the beginning of time-domain MeV neutrino astronomy.
-The ability to identify, to the second, every core collapse would allow a continuous ``death watch'' of all stars within $\sim 5$ Mpc, making previously-impossible tasks practical.
+The ability to identify, to the second, every core collapse in the local Universe would allow a continuous ``death watch'' of all stars within $\sim 5$ Mpc, making practical many previously-impossible tasks in probing rare outcomes and refining coordination of multi-wavelength/multi-particle observations and analysis.
 These include the abilities to promptly detect otherwise-invisible prompt black hole formation, provide advance warning for supernova shock-breakout searches, define tight time windows for gravitational-wave searches, and identify ``supernova impostors'' by the non-detection of neutrinos.
+Observations of many supernovae, even with low numbers of detected neutrinos, will help answer questions about supernovae that cannot be resolved with a single high-statistics event in the Milky Way.